voxel51/fiftyone/docs/source/integrations/cvat.rst

 Authentication
 --------------

-In order to connect to a CVAT server, you must provide your `username` and `password` credentials, which can be done in a variety of ways.
+In order to connect to a CVAT server, you must provide your login credentials, which can be done in a variety of ways.

-** (Recommended) Environment variables **
+**Environment variables (recommended)**

 The recommended way to configure your CVAT login credentials is to store them in the `FIFTYONE_CVAT_USERNAME` and `FIFTYONE_CVAT_PASSWORD` environment